vault27/Foundation/paloalto.md

 - NGFW is connected to max one stack
 - A Panorama administrator can override the template settings at the stack level: add options to stack directly
 - A local administrator can also perform overrides directly on an individual device if necessary - we chose an object and there is a button in the bottom: Override
+- After you override locally, and new push from Panorama, this parameter will remain overrrided
+- There is no possibility to see on Panorama on which Firewalls what was overrided
-- Stack have a configurable priority order to ensure that Panorama pushes only one value for any duplicate setting
+- Stack have a configurable priority order to ensure that Panorama pushes only one value for any duplicate setting.
+If there is the same object in 2 templates, object from the uppest template in the stack will be installed, for example interface management profile, no options for this profile from lower template will be installed
 - Different firewall models - different stacks

-Configuration

-- Create Template: Panorama > Templates > Add - Name + VSYS
-- Commit to Panorama
-- Fill the template with options via Templates Sections: Network and Device
-- Create a Stack: Panorama > Templates > Add Stack - Assign a template to it + assign devices + default VSYS
-- The Template at the top of the Stack has the highest priority in the presence of overlapping config
-- Commit to Panorama and devices

 ### Device groups - to control policies and objects